TilliGold/COMP1_2014/COMP1_2014_Task1.md

 ###Questions
 **Answer** the following questions:

-1. Which function is responsible for getting the name from the user?
+1. Which function is responsible for getting the name from the user? **GetPlayerName**
 2. How will you ensure that the user is asked for the name repeatedly?
 3. What additional variable will you need and what will its datatype be?